Frustrated by Inconsistent, Anxiety-Ridden Performances?

-But with my new way of practicing, I walked on completely confident, did not feel an ounce of fear, and performed the best I have ever performed in my life.
+But with my new way of practicing, I walked on completely confidant, did not feel an ounce of fear, and performed the best I have ever performed in my life.
 I knew EXACTLY what I was doing, what I wanted, and it all happened the way I planned.
 I walked off stage for the first time in my life absolutely satisfied with what I had done, and made no excuses.
 Again, many of the persons I had been close friends with, but always slightly envious of their comfort and ease on the violin, came to me after the performance and asked me what I was doing differently, adding that they had never heard me perform so well.

 Thanks Dr. Kageyama, I wish you had been at Juilliard when I was there!

 I wanted to let you know that last week I performed a recital at the annual international conference last week and it was the first time I had played at one of those without beta blockers.
 A bunch of people said it was the best they had ever heard me play!
 I used my centering and all of the techniques we had worked on and I was amazed how much more comfortable I felt and how much more fun I had.
 Thanks!

 I’ve been reading your blog for about a year, and finally bought the course two months ago.
 The course is well laid-out, and once I started, I immediately felt hope.
 Your description of what happens physically, mentally, and emotionally gave me the sense that I’m not crazy, and reinforced the hunch I’d had that my problems were mental in nature, rather than instrumental.